palei/tronner/README.md

 Tronner
 =======

 Tronner is a python powered event handling and scripting framework for [Armagetron Advanced](http://armagetronad.net).
 It reacts to events in the game servers ladder log.

-### Getting started

-A minimal tronner application looks like this:
+Inspired by popular web-frameworks such as [Flask](http://flask.pocoo.org), the syntax for creating events looks like this:

 ```python
 #!/usr/bin/env python